Calculate renovation costs for an old house online: A data-driven guide for 2025

 The topic briefly and concisely

-State subsidies (KfW, BAFA) can reduce costs by up to 70%, but must be applied for before construction begins.
+State subsidies (KfW, BAFA) can reduce costs by up to 70%, but they must be applied for before construction begins.

-Understanding the Limitations of Online Calculators
+Understanding the Limits of Online Calculators

-Cost factors often overlooked by calculators
+Cost factors that calculators often overlook

 • Facade insulation: An external thermal insulation composite system (ETICS) costs between €100 and €200 per square metre.